 Australian public hospital treatment is free to Australian and New Zealand citizens, as well as most permanent residents and people from countries with reciprocal agreements, thanks to the Medicare scheme.
-As long as you hold a Medicare card you are unlikely to face any out-of-pocket expenses during your stay as a public patient.
-This is no small benefit when you consider that in 2014-2015 the average cost across “major public hospitals” to treat an acute admitted patient was $4,680, according to the Australian Institute of Health and Welfare (AIHW).
-Acute admitted patients include people who are admitted for childbirth, surgery, or other diagnostic and therapeutic procedures.
+As long as you hold a Medicare card and the treatment is deemed clinically necessary, you are unlikely to face any out-of-pocket expenses during your stay as a public patient.
+This is no small benefit when you consider that in 2019-2020 the average cost across public hospitals to treat an admitted patient was $5,205, according to the Australian Institute of Health and Welfare (AIHW).
+Admitted patients are people who go through a hospital’s formal admission process to receive treatment.

-According to the Department of Health, Medicare covers all of the costs of public hospital services for public patients in Australia, including:
+According to the Victorian Department of Health, Medicare covers costs of public hospital services for public patients in Australia, including:

 - Accommodation and food

-It’s important to note that in most cases, Medicare will not cover the cost of ambulance services and the cost of this will differ depending on which state or territory you are in.
-For example, the ambulance service in Queensland is fully subsidised by the Queensland Government, making it free for local residents, whereas in Victoria, residents who use the service may be out of pocket unless they have an Ambulance Victoria membership or a health insurance policy that provides cover for ambulance services.
+There are some hospital-related costs that Medicare may not cover.
+For example, Medicare will not cover the cost of ambulance services.
+Depending on where you live, your state or territory government may cover this.
+For example, the ambulance service in Queensland is fully subsidised by the Queensland Government, making it free for local residents, whereas in Victoria, residents who use the service may be out of pocket unless they have an Ambulance Victoria membership, a concession entitlement or a health insurance policy that provides cover for ambulance services.